WESTERN HORSE RIDING

 Western

-Western styles of riding involve the rider placing both of the reins in one hand.
+Western styles of riding involve the rider placing both reins in one hand.
 This leaves the other hand available for roping cattle.
 In western riding, the rider uses the saddle, their weight, and the reins on the neck to control the horse’s speed and direction.

 WESTERN STYLE RIDING